CCGCAM/ToolsRTM/README.md

 spectra.
 Remote Sens.
 Environ.
 186, 596?615. doi:10.1016/j.rse.2016.09.017

 ## fourSAIL and fourSAIL2 models

+the fourSAIL model is based on a version provided by	Wout Verhoef et al. (2007) Authors of the version:Jean-Baptiste FERET original version downloadable at http://teledetection.ipgp.jussieu.fr/prosail/

+Improved and extended version of SAILH model that avoids numerical singularities and works more efficiently if only few parameters change.

+References:
+Verhoef et al. (2007) Unified Optical-Thermal Four-Stream Radiative Transfer Theory for Homogeneous Vegetation Canopies, IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING, VOL. 45, NO. 6, JUNE 2007

+fourSAIL2

+Authors of the version:Jean-Baptiste FERET original version downloadable at http://teledetection.ipgp.jussieu.fr/prosail/

+# INFORM model

 ## License
 For open source projects, say how it is licensed.